J-B-Putter/SP-Request-Website-T3/docs/4-review.md

 ### FUNCTIONALITY

-I tried to fix all the bugs and mistakes I made to ensure that the webb app fulfils the needs of the end user, preventing anything from feeling incomplete and faulty.
+The basic functionality is complete and works like intended without any known bugs and/or glitches.
+The users' needs should be fulfiled and nothing feels incomplete.

 ### USABILITY

-I tried to design the webb app to be logical and easy to use.
-I made the basic and most important functions clearly visible to avoid confusion.
+The wab app is designed to be as logical as possible with every important funtion easily findable and clearly visible.
+The users should not be confused when using the basic functions.

 ### AESTHETICS

-In all honesty, I did not get time to work on aesthetics of any kind.
-The webb app still looks the same as when I started.
+I did not get time to work on aesthetics of any kind.
+The web app still looks the same as when I started.

 ### ACCESSIBILITY

-My webb app is only tested on desktops.
+My web app is only tested on desktops.
 I do not know if it will work on any other device.

 ### PRIVACY

 The end user does have basic privacy.
 No user can access the account of another without knowing their password and username which is protected by encryption before stored in the data base.
+The wab app also doesn't require any sensitive personal data from the users.

 ---